hzeller/bdfont.data/README.md

 easy to scroll text in X-direction; in y-direction only in multiples of 8 unless bit-shifting is applied.
 Fonts might need multiple of these stripes.
+Future versions of `bdfont-data-gen` might also create horizontal bitmaps.

-The runtime-support currently is a pretty simple function `EmitGlyph()` that expects callbacks that it calls with the bitmap data:
+The runtime-support currently is a pretty simple function `EmitGlyph()` that expects callbacks that it calls with the bitmap data; see `font-support.h`

 ```c
 /* Emit the bytes for a glyph with the given basic plane unicode "codepoint"